Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-2.md

 ## Challenge Objectives:

-1. **Implement Secret Scanning and CodeQL:**
+> **Note**: Use the same GitHub repository which you created in the last challenge.

-   - Use the same GitHub repository which you created in the last challenge.
+1. **Implement Code Scanning and CodeQL:**

-   - Enable Secret scanning for the repository
+   - Enable Code scanning for the repository.
-   - set up and implement CodeQL security features to the existing GitHub repository.
+   - Configure CodeQL analysis in the workflow to the existing GitHub.
    - Resolve the generated alerts if any.

 2. **Implement Repository security advisories:**